 Ubuhlebezwe Workplace Skills Plan has been approved and is in place and is designed to be in line with the municipal strategic objectives.
 It aims at enabling the employees to deliver services effectively and efficiently.
-The WSP for 2018/19 is being implemented as follows:
+The WSP for 2017/18 was implemented as follows: